 What Can Your Book Get You?
 Let’s Find Out

-More business.
+- Lead generation.
 This one is pretty straightforward.
 A book creates buzz and establishes your authority in your industry.
 It is credibility that you can hold in your hands and share with others.
-When you’ve made it clear that you’re the go-to expert in your field via a book, prospective clients and customers will seek out your services.
-They will tell their friends that they’re working with (or buying from) the leader in X, Y or Z, and encourage them to check out your offerings.
-Those benefits are long-lasting, following you into future endeavors.
-The momentum builds on itself, for a reputational and financial impact that can be so significant that it’s challenging to quantify—as it will only grow over time.
+When you make it clear that you’re the go-to expert via your book, prospective clients will seek out your services or recommend you to their contacts.